zilverline/ruby-style-guide/README.md

     def no_op; end
     ```

+### Operators

-* Use spaces around operators, after commas, colons and semicolons, around `{`
+Use spaces around operators, after commas, colons and semicolons, around `{`
 and before `}`.
 Whitespace might be (mostly) irrelevant to the Ruby
 interpreter, but its proper use is the key to writing easily
 readable code.

     ```Ruby
     sum = 1 + 2